cisco/mindmeld/docs/source/blueprints/video_discovery.rst

 	    videos_client_action = video_results_to_action(results)
 	    responder.respond(videos_client_action)

-This code follows a series of steps to build the final answer to the user: it updates the :doc:`dialogue frame <../userguide/dm>` with the new found entities, fetches results from the knowledge base (in the ``get_video_content`` method), builds a response with the new entities (done in ``browse_slots_for_frame`` and ``build_browse_response``) and sends a response to the user.
+This code follows a series of steps to build the final answer to the user: it updates the :doc:`dialogue frame <../userguide/dm>` with the new found entities, fetches results from the knowledge base (in the ``get_video_content`` method), builds a response with the new entities (done in ``browse_slots_for_frame`` and ``build_browse_response``), and sends a response to the user.

 For more information on the ``show_content`` method and the functions it uses, see the ``app.py`` file in the blueprint folder.

 5. Knowledge Base
 ^^^^^^^^^^^^^^^^^

-The knowledge base for our video discovery app leverages publicly available information about movies and tv shows from the `The Movie DB <https://www.themoviedb.org/>`_ website.
+The knowledge base for our video discovery app leverages publicly available information about movies and TV shows from the `The Movie DB <https://www.themoviedb.org/>`_ website.
 The knowledge base comprises one index in `Elasticsearch <https://www.elastic.co/products/elasticsearch>`_:

-   - ``videos`` — information about movies and tv shows
+   - ``videos`` — information about movies and TV shows

 For example, here's the knowledge base entry in the ``videos`` index for "Minions," a comedy movie in 2015: